 An oboist hailing from Amarillo, Texas, Keslie Pharis has recently performed with the Madison Symphony Orchestra, Wisconsin Chamber Orchestra, Quad City Symphony Orchestra, Dubuque Symphony Orchestra, Sheboygan Symphony Orchestra, Madison Bach Musicians, New Voices Opera, Miami Music Festival Opera and Conductor’s Orchestra, and the Indiana University New Music Ensemble.
-Her recent opera and ballet credits include Albert Herring and Sweeney Todd with the University of Wisconsin-Madison University Opera, and she can be heard in the Indiana University Opera and Ballet Theater productions of Ariadne auf Naxos (2018), The Nutcracker (2018), The Elixir of Love (2019), and Suor Angelica & Gianni Schicchi (2020).
+Her recent opera and ballet credits include Albert Herring and Sweeney Todd with the University of Wisconsin-Madison University Opera, and she can be heard in the Indiana University Opera and Ballet Theater recordings of Ariadne auf Naxos (2018), The Nutcracker (2018), The Elixir of Love (2019), and Suor Angelica & Gianni Schicchi (2020).

 A doctoral candidate and Teaching Assistant at the University of Wisconsin-Madison Mead Witter School of Music, Keslie holds a Master of Music degree from UW-Madison, where she held a Paul J. Collins Distinguished Graduate Fellowship, and a Bachelor of Music degree from Indiana University, where she was a recipient of the Jacobs School of Music Premiere Young Artist Award.
 Her principal teachers are Lindsay Flowers, Linda Strommen, Robert Krause, and Alice Cooke.
 Other teachers include Margaret Owens, Roger Roe, Martin Schuring, Reid Messich, Dwight Parry, Mary Lynch, Jared Hauser, Doris DeLoach, and Daniel Stolper.
 She has played in masterclasses and coachings with artists such as John Ferrillo, Elaine Douvas, Frank Rosenwein, Jeffrey Rathbun, James Button, Dale Clevenger, William Short, Eli Eban, Thomas Robertello, Christopher Taylor, and Keith Buncke.